cjerdonek/molt/setup_long_description.rst

 Molt is written in `Python <http://www.python.org/>`_ and can be found on `GitHub <https://github.com/cjerdonek/molt>`_ and on `PyPI <http://pypi.python.org/pypi/molt>`_ (the Python Package Index).

+Feedback is welcome.
+You can also file bug reports and feature requests on the GitHub `issues page <https://github.com/cjerdonek/molt/issues>`_.

 Requirements
 ------------